Using Different Node Types

 Once the user joins the workflow, it doesn’t matter whether they meet that criteria any longer: they’ve already started moving forward.

-Learn more about behavior triggers in this article.
+Learn more about workflow triggers in this article.

 Actions